Companion Care Outcomes in Englishtown, NJ

-On a hot July afternoon in Monroe Township, Maria sits at her kitchen table, watching the clock.
+On a hot July afternoon in Englishtown, Maria sits at her kitchen table, watching the clock.
 She is a retired schoolteacher, living alone since her husband died.
 The house is quiet, the air feels heavy, and she is trying not to run the AC too much.
 Her water glass is almost empty, but she forgets to refill it.
-Then Daniel, a local college student, walks in for his scheduled companion visit.
+Then Daniel from Comfort Keepers arrives for his scheduled companion visit.
 He brings iced tea, checks her fans and AC, clears the hallway, and suggests a video chat with her daughter.
-As Maria’s shoulders relax and her daughter’s face lights up on the screen, what looks like a simple visit is actually part of a thoughtful plan to ease loneliness, support safety, and give the whole family peace of mind.
+As Maria's shoulders relax and her daughter's face lights up on the screen, what looks like a simple visit is actually part of a thoughtful plan to ease loneliness, support safety, and give the whole family peace of mind.

 Why Measuring Companion Care Outcomes Matters

-Companion care is about a lot more than simply “having company.”
-It is a relationship-based service that can change how a senior feels, moves, and connects day to day.
+Companion care is about much more than simply having company.
+It is a relationship-based, in-home service that can change how a senior feels, moves, and connects day to day.
 Those changes can be seen, talked about, and tracked over time.

 Many families come to us feeling: